 frenulum is a piece of tissue that prevents an organ from moving.
 There is a frenulum that attaches your upper lip to the gums, while another connects the lower lip to the gums.
-A frenulum that is too short or thick, will cause problems in speech patterns and tooth misalignment.
-In infants, a shortened frenulum underneath the tongue will inhibit breastfeeding.
-When the frenulum disrupts movement, growth, or development, corrective action is necessary to resolve the situation.
+A frenulum that is too short or thick, will cause problems in speech patterns, craniofacial development and tooth misalignment.
+In infants, a shortened frenulum or tethered oral tissue (TOTS) underneath the tongue will often inhibit breastfeeding or make it more challenging.
+This situation is generally referred to as a tongue-tie.
+A tongue-tie is not always easily identified or visible superficially.
+Often a posterior restriction is underlying feeding or developmental issues and identification requires a qualified and trained provider.
+When a frenulum disrupts movement, growth, or development, corrective action is necessary to resolve the situation.

-A frenectomy is a minor surgical procedure that is performed in your dentist’s office.
-It can be performed with either a scalpel or laser and takes less than 5 minutes.
+After frenectomy is a minor surgical procedure that is performed at Rock Valley Dental.
+At our office, we primarily use our Fotona Laser to perform this procedure.
 Using a laser causes very little bleeding and does not require stitches.
 A laser also results in less postoperative discomfort and a shorter healing time.
-Young children and infants are not put under general anesthesia for the procedure and adults have the procedure performed using local anesthesia.
+Young children and infants are not put under any general anesthesia for the procedure and adults can have the procedure performed using local anesthesia if they wish.
 If your child needs a frenectomy, there is nothing to worry about.
-The procedure is very successful and causes minimal discomfort.
+The procedure is often very successful, has been performed many times at our office, and causes minimal discomfort.

 At Rock Valley Dental we offer tethered oral tissues (TOTS) frenectomy procedures to patients of all ages based on literature demonstrating that lip and tongue ties are linked to many growth and developmental issues including breastfeeding difficulty, poor jaw and facial development, malocclusion, speech issues, mouth breathing, infant reflux, failure to thrive and sleep airway disorders.
 More recent research in the area of sleep medicine has even demonstrated the presence of an untreated tongue tie at birth is associated with an increased likelihood of obstructive sleep apnea in the future.